Camping games for kids – activities at the campsite

-An oldie but a goodie which needs no explanation!
-Hide and seek is one of the best camping games for kids.
-It’ll keep them occupied for hours.
+Hide and seek needs no explanation but is one of the truly great camping games for kids.